-How Fast and How Hard?Moderation is the word during pregnancy, don't push yourself to the extreme.
+Moderation is the word during pregnancy, so don't push yourself to the extreme.
 The chemical byproducts and raised body temperature of overexertion are bad for the fetus.
-Your pulse rate should not be above 140 beats per minute at any time during your walk.
-You may also use the "talk test" -- you should be able to speak in complete sentences without having to huff and puff and gasp out only short phrases.
-A pulse more than 100 beats per minute five minutes after a workout means you have worked your body too hard.
-Drink water before, during, and after your walk to help regulate your core body temperature.
-The fetus cannot get rid of excessive heat, so avoid exercising in hot weather and keep your walking workout moderate.
-Consider mall walking as an alternative during hot weather.
+You can use the "talk test" to determine your exertion level: you should be able to speak in complete sentences without having to huff, puff and gasp just to get out short phrases.
+A pulse more than 100 beats per minute five minutes after a workout means you've worked your body too hard.
+More: What Moderate-Intensity Exercise Feels Like

 Posture!A good walking posture is essential and can help prevent backache.

-Stand up straight: Think of being a tall and straight, do not arch your back.
+- Stand up straight: Think of being a tall and straight, do not arch your back.

-Do not lean forward or lean back: Leaning puts strain on the back muscles.
+- Do not lean forward or lean back: Leaning puts strain on the back muscles.

-Eyes forward: not looking down but rather 20 feet ahead.
+- Eyes forward: not looking down but rather 20 feet ahead.

-Chin up (parallel to the ground): This reduces strain on neck and back.
+- Chin up (parallel to the ground): This reduces strain on neck and back.

-Loosen the shoulders: Shrug once and let your shoulders fall and relax, your shoulders slightly back.
+- Loosen the shoulders: Shrug once and let your shoulders fall and relax, your shoulders slightly back.

-Suck in your stomach
+- Suck in your stomach

-Tuck in your behind: Rotate your hips forward slightly.
+- Tuck in your behind: Rotate your hips forward slightly.
 This will keep you from arching your back.